From heavy rain removal to detail restoration: A faster and better network: Experiments

-\textbf{Parameter analysis on the number of DDRB \boldsymbol{$\lambda$} and ERPAB \boldsymbol{$\mu$} respectively: } For assessing the effect of \boldsymbol{$\lambda$} and \boldsymbol{$\mu$}, we keep one variable constant and change the other to conduct experiments.
-The results under different number settings of DDRB and ERPAB can be found in Table \ref{tab.parameteranalyze}.
-In the case that \boldsymbol{$\lambda$} remains constant, the quality of rain-free image becomes higher when \boldsymbol{$\mu$} increases.
-The impact is the same in the other case.
-Experimental results show that comparing with \boldsymbol{$\lambda_{10}\mu_{3}$}, \boldsymbol{$\lambda_{15}\mu_{3}$} increases parameters by one-half, and 0.04dB at PSNR.
-Further, \boldsymbol{$\lambda_{10}\mu_{3}$} increases parameters by one-half compared to \boldsymbol{$\lambda_{5}\mu_{3}$}, but 1.57dB at PSNR.
-To achieve trade-off between effectiveness and efficiency, we set \boldsymbol{$\lambda=10$} and \boldsymbol{$\mu=3$} in our experiments.
+\textbf{Parameter analysis on the number of DDRB $\lambda$ and ERPAB $\mu$ respectively: } To assess the influence of variables denoted as $\lambda$ and $\mu$, we maintain one of these variables at a constant value while manipulating the other to conduct controlled experiments.
+The outcomes obtained under various numerical configurations of DDRB and ERPAB are documented in Table \ref{tab.parameteranalyze}.
+In scenarios where $\lambda$ remains fixed, it is observed that the quality of rain-free images exhibits an improvement as $\mu$ is increased.
+This effect remains consistent when the roles of $\lambda$ and $\mu$ are interchanged.
+Experimental findings reveal that in comparison to the configuration denoted as $\lambda_{10}\mu_{3}$, the configuration $\lambda_{15}\mu_{3}$ results in an augmentation of parameters by one-half, accompanied by a 0.04 dB increase in PSNR.
+Furthermore, the configuration $\lambda_{10}\mu_{3}$ yields a parameter increase of one-half as compared to $\lambda_{5}\mu_{3}$, with a corresponding 1.57 dB enhancement in PSNR.
+In order to strike a balance between effectiveness and efficiency, we set $\lambda=10$ and $\mu=3$ in our experimental investigations.

-\textbf{Loss function analysis:} Five different loss functions are employed to evaluate the light DPENet ($\lambda=5$, $\mu=3$) on Rain100H dataset \cite{yang2017deep}.
-Table \ref{tab.losscomparison} shows the comparison results.
-Compared to $L_{2}$, the network trained by $L_{edge}$ increases SSIM by 3.2\% while reaching close performance on PSNR.
-Motivated by this, we consider another set of the hybrid loss loss functions $L_{hybrid}=L_{s+m}$, which is defined as:
+\textbf{Loss function analysis:} Five distinct loss functions have been utilized to assess the performance of the light DPENet ($\lambda=5$, $\mu=3$) on Rain100H dataset \cite{yang2017deep}.
+The outcomes of this comparative analysis are presented in Table \ref{tab.losscomparison}.
+In comparison to the employment of the $L_{mse}$ loss function, the neural network trained with the $\mathcal{L}_{edge}$ loss function exhibits a noteworthy enhancement of 3.2\% in SSIM, while achieving comparable performance in PSNR.
+In light of these observations, we are prompted to explore an additional array of hybrid loss functions denoted as $\mathcal{L}_{hybrid}=\mathcal{L}_{s+m}$, which is explicitly defined as